Greek and Egyptian mythology seems to predominate our culture, but recently Polish mythology has become increasingly popular.

 The idea that a skilled crusader would take it upon themselves to steal from the rich and give to the poor is as thrilling a tale as any.

-Legend has it that Jasonik was more than just a thief.
+Legend has it that Janosik was more than just a thief.
 Even though he plundered and even robbed the manor houses owned by the rich on both the Polish and Slovakian sides of the Tatra Mountains, he never harmed the poor.

 In fact, much like Robin Hood, he and his merry band of vagabonds would bestow gifts and money upon the poor.

 The myth goes that Janosik was more than just a man.
 He had supernatural powers that made him invincible to bullets and wounds.